rafaelzorn/product-manager/README.md

 <h1 align="center">Product Manager</h1>

-Leroy Merlin PHP Backend Technical Challenge for study purposes.
+Leroy Merlin PHP Backend Technical Challenge for study purposes, the project consists of managing a register of products through an API.

 ##